DaveCTurner/paxos-dojo/README.md

 name of our startup.
 It knows your idea, which we'll call `$MYVALUE` here.
 Roughly speaking, it proposes `$MYVALUE` if it hasn't receieved any other ideas, but in the interests of harmony it prefers to agree with other proposers' ideas when it hears about them.
-It also only makes proposals when they have a good chance of being accepted by a majority of Acceptors.
+It also only makes a proposal when it's received promises from a majority of Acceptors that they will accept it.
 It is, in short, a little bit of a wimp.

 More precisely, it receives messages that look like one of these (which are sent by Acceptors):